-The Department of Agriculture’s Aquatic Diseases Significant to Australia: Identification Field Guide helps people recognise diseases that can impact on Australia’s aquaculture industries and fisheries.
+The Department of Agriculture, Water and the Environment’s Aquatic Diseases Significant to Australia: Identification Field Guide helps people recognise diseases that can impact on Australia’s aquaculture industries and fisheries.
 The guide covers 48 aquatic animal diseases that affect species of finfish, crustaceans, molluscs and amphibians.

 Aquatic animal diseases should be reported to the Emergency Animal Disease Watch Hotline on 1800 675 888.

 The Keeping marine pests out of Australian waters website provides a series of marine pest identification cards that will help you identify pests new to our marine environment.

 The cards show the identifying features of particular pests and where you are likely to find them.
 They also help you distinguish pests from local native species that may have a similar appearance.

 Marine pests must be reported to the department of agriculture or primary industries in the state or territory in which they are found.
 The contact details for each department can be found on the Report an outbreak page on this website.